3rdstage/3rdstage.github.io/pages/ethereum-devcon5-report.md

     * Keeps track of shard cross-links
     * Stores execution environment contracts (In phase 2)

+* Beacon Chain does not have data - it will not store the balances of accounts, locations of tokens, state of dapps, or any other information the current blockchain stores.
+Firstly, it stores the list of Validators.
+Secondly, it stores attestations.
+* Attestations are confirmed and validator-signed hashes that reference the current state of a given shard.

 ### Casper

 * For each proposed block, validators stake a portion of their coins on a block which they think will be a valid addition to the chain.